 Deauville Beach

 The colorful umbrellas on Deauville’s fine sand beach have become a landmark of the town, as has its boardwalk made of exotic wood.
 There are various clubs to keep children entertained throughout the day.
-The Centre Nautique offers windsurfing, speed sailing, catamarans, sea kayaking, bodysurfing, kite flying and surfing.
+The Center Nautique offers windsurfing, speed sailing, catamarans, sea kayaking, bodysurfing, kite flying and surfing.
 Watersports including jet-ski and sailing are also available on the Bassin de Plaisance Morny.

 North Beach